 Alkalinity, in addition to pH, measures the amount of dissolved bases and the balance of acids and bases in the water.
 Alkalinity specifically measures the concentration of carbonates and bicarbonates in the water.
 These compounds and other ions associated with them can make water "hard".
 High alkalinity lakes are hardwater lakes, while low alkalinity lakes are softwater lakes.
 Different kinds of plants, algae and other aquatic organisms live in hardwater versus softwater.
 Alkalinity is a basic characteristic of water and is neither inherently good nor bad.
 Total Alkalinity was measured in June, August and September in both Basin 1 and Basin 2.
-The average sampling between both basins in June was 118 mg/L with a range of 111-124 mg/L. The August samples were similar with an average of 121 mg/L with a range of 106-136 mg/L. The September samples were similar with an average of 120 mg/L with a range of 116-128 mg/L. All samplings show the lake to be considered "soft" with readings under 150 mg/L, a typical threshold of a hardwater lake.
-The 2015 September readings on the lake are slighter lower than previous readings, but in 2016, the readings were close to previous readings and overall show rather consistent data for Portage Lake.
+The average sampling between both basins in June was 115 mg/L with a range of 112-119 mg/L. The August samples were similar with an average of 112 mg/L with a range of 103-123 mg/L. The September samples were similar with an average of 108 mg/L with a range of 101-119 mg/L. All samplings show the lake to be considered "soft" with readings under 150 mg/L, a typical threshold of a hardwater lake.
+Overall, the 2017 readings on the lake are slighter lower than previous readings, but overall show consistent softwater data for Portage Lake.